Windscribe/Desktop-App/README.md

 ### Build the Windscribe 2.0 app

 Go to subfolder tools and run 'build_all --no-sign'.
 Assuming all goes well with the build, the installer will be placed in build-exe.
-You can run 'build_all' for a signed build using the certificate from the 'Install signing certificate' section above.
-Note that an unsigned build must be installed on your PC if you intend to debug the engine or gui projects using Qt Creator.
+You can run 'build_all' for a code-signed build, using the certificate from the 'Install signing certificate' section above, which will perform run-time signature verification checks on the executables.
+Note that a '--no-sign' build must be installed on your PC if you intend to debug the engine or gui projects using Qt Creator.

-You will find the application logs in C:/Users/<USER>/AppData/Local/Windscribe/Windscribe2.
+You will find the application logs in C:/Users/USER/AppData/Local/Windscribe/Windscribe2.

 ## Mac
 ### Prerequisites